Have you ever wondered how men in the prior in the industrial revolution groomed themselves?

 The formulation will not leave a greasy feeling behind.
 And it doesn’t contain any alcohol which so you don’t have to worry about it drying up the skin.

-Purist may discount this as a bay rum product because it lacks alcohol but it has a similar scent so that’s all that matters.
+Purists may discount this as a bay rum product because it lacks alcohol, but it has a similar scent, so that’s all that matters.

-In terms of scent, some men say in the reviews that this had a strong clove scent that’s overpowering.
-But this is a subjective matter so it’s best that you check it out yourself.
+In terms of scent, some men say in the reviews that this had a potent overpowering clove scent.
+But this is a subjective matter, so you should check it out yourself.

 Captain’s Choice Cat O’ Nine Tails Bay Rum

-It’s an intense burn that’s similar to a pepper but on the skin.
-This sensation starts off mild then quickly escalates into something you think you can’t handle.
+It’s an intense burn that’s similar to pepper but on the skin.
+This sensation starts off mild, then quickly escalates into something you think you can’t handle.

 Some guys love it while others will not.